Arkhymadhe/CT-slice-localization/README.md

 Link to the dataset may be obtained below.

 ## Training procedure
-The task was modelled as a `regression` task, and two models were fit on the dataset: an `SVM`, and a neural network.
+The task could be modelled either as a `regression` or `classification` task.
+In this instance, the modelling was done via `regression`.
+A number of models were fit on the dataset: a `LinearRegression` model, an `SVM`, and a neural network.

 The fully-connected neural network was built via the `PyTorch` library, for the regression task described in the `Overview` above.
 The network was wrapped via the `Skorch` API, to render it compatible with the `Scikit Learn` API.
-The resulting model was trained for `20` epochs, with a learning rate of `1e-4`, and a batch size of `16`.
+The final model was obtained after training for `20` epochs, with a learning rate of `1e-4`, and a batch size of `16`.

 ## Quick start
 1. Navigate to the `scripts` folder: